ParwanySoman/guerilla/read me/README.md

 ## PRICE
-I would ask €250,- for the remake of the website.
+I would ask €300,- for the remake of the website.
 First of all because it is a template that I used.
 So most of the work was actually done.
 But I also worked on it for a whole day.
+Also, not to forget there will be added taxes!
 Some things I had to look up, because not every idea I had in mind would work.

 ## CURRENT PROBLEMS & IMPROVEMENTS